When All the Crowds Have Gone

-Media tycoon John is looking deal with his legacy, and asks his younger brother to write his biography.
-Long-buried tensions between them threaten to derail John’s schemes, which involve everyone in his life from his former actress wife to a pair of film director brothers.
+Media tycoon John is dwelling on his past.
+In an attempt to control how he will be remembered, he asks his younger brother to write his biography.
+Long-buried tensions between them threaten to derail John’s schemes, which involve everyone in his life from his actress wife to a pair of film director brothers.
 Can John keep control of the players in his game?

 This new play was tried out in performance at the Brighton Festival and was well-received by audiences and critics.
 With themes touching on the relationship between America and the UK, and the role of media in distorting people’s lives, it’s a timely story to commit to film.

 “The more I reflect on this play, the more I’m convinced it brings a fresh perspective to the human dilemma”, Fringe Guru.

 A suitable retreat for a media tycoon, the Jack Windmill house on the Sussex Downs was reconfigured by architects in 2016, who kept its original mid-century glamour while turning it into a modern luxury home.
 The design won two awards from the Royal Institute of British Architects.
 Jack is part of a famous landmark pair of windmills, Jack and Jill, known as the Clayton Windmills.